hjorslev/TemplatePowerShellModule/README.md

 8. AppVeyor will now monitor your master branch and deploy a new version to the [PowerShell Gallery](https://www.powershellgallery.com) when it detects a new commit.

-Instead of adding the API key and GitHub access token to the appveyor.yml, you might be able to simply create two environment variables in the project's Settings --> Environment in the section *Environment variables*.